cloud-native-suisse-romande/governance/README.md

 The association aims to connect end users, contributors, and maintainers of the projects in the cloud native computing (CNC) space, within Suisse Romande (French-speaking regions of Switzerland) and neighboring locations.

+## Members

+See the [Association Members page](./association/members.md) for the list of individual and organization members.

 ## Governance Documents

 - [Association Charter](./association/charter.md)